rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 TODO

+- Should this k8sapp be updated and applied to Kubespray k8sapp inventory?

 ## Update to targeted versions

 How do we actually do the updates?

-1. Deploy machines for new/test cluster (might already be done)
+1. Identify machines for new cluster
 1. Update k8sapps as necessary in separate PR and note the commit SHA
-1.
-1. Configure *additional* custom Kubespray playbook
+1. Configure new custom Kubespray playbook as a PR with commit SHAs
 1. Deploy Kubernetes using Kubespray playbook (which also deploys k8sapps)

 ----